RADLab

 Overview

-Based within a leading fusion research facility, we are dedicated to delivering high-precision radiometric measurement services and pioneering diagnostic solutions that support the development, optimization, and safety of fusion energy systems.
+Based within a leading fusion research facility, we deliver high-precision radiometric measurement services and pioneering diagnostic solutions.
+These support the development, optimisation, and safety of fusion energy systems.
+We also provide training opportunities for universities, training providers and industry.

 Our mission is to empower the global fusion community with reliable, data-driven insights that accelerate the path to sustainable, clean energy.